Danny Morseu: Club career

 A Torres Strait Islander, Morseu was born in 1958 on Thursday Island in Far North Queensland.
 He spent his childhood in Tamwoy, a mission on Thursday Island, where he grew up without running water or electricity.
 He started playing basketball at school and despite being cut from his primary school team, he developed into a tall talented teenage athlete.
 After completing school he moved to Cairns where he played basketball and rugby league for local teams.

 Morseu attracted the attention of National Basketball League coach Brian Kerle after playing a match against Kerle's club, the Melbourne-based St Kilda Saints – on tour of North Queensland.
 Kerle convinced Morseu to move to Melbourne in 1978, where he played in St Kilda's championship winning teams of 1979 and 1980.
 He played 217 NBL games in total, winning another NBL championship with the Brisbane Bullets in 1987.

 In December 2017, Morseu was appointed head coach of the Toowoomba Mountaineers QBL men's side, the team he won a championship with in 1991.

 Later biography

 In 1984, he completed a Bachelor of Arts majoring in recreation from Footscray Institute of Technology.
 He was employed in a range of activities for state and federal governments in Victoria and Queensland, including working in indigenous health.
 He has acted as a mentor for other indigenous basketball players such as Nathan Jawai and Patty Mills.

+In May 2024, a jury found Morseu guilty of one count of bodily harm after punching a woman in the head eight times.
+He was sentenced to 18 months in prison, suspended after four months.
+However, Morseu was found not guilty of charges relating to common assault and deprivation of liberty.